AnthonyBarei/Remuzat/EMAIL_SYSTEM_README.md

 - Only sent to admin users
 - Include booking details for verification
 - Overlap detection and warnings

+### User Validation Notifications
+- Only sent to validated users
+- Include access instructions and welcome message
+- Direct links to booking system

 ## Error Handling